drhsqlite/fossil-mirror/www/gitusers.md

 [wdm]:   ./fossil-v-git.wiki#durable

+## <a id="dhead"></a> Detached HEAD State

+The SQL indexes in Fossil which we brought up above have a very useful side benefit: you cannot have a [detached HEAD state][gdh] in Fossil, the source of untold pain and data loss in Git.
+It simply cannot be done in Fossil, because the indexes always let us find our way back into the hash tree.

 ## <a id="slcom"></a> Summary Line Convention In Commit Comments

 The Git convention of a [length-limited summary line][lsl] at the start